nuxt-hub/core/docs/content/1.docs/2.features/vectorize.md

 - The index name should match `<name>` used in the variable name, and must be lowercase.
 - The `dimensions` and `metric` values should match the ones used when creating the index
-- If your index already includes values, the `metadataIndexes` must match the ones added before data was inserted.
-New `metadataIndexes` cannot be added.
+- If your index already includes values, the `metadataIndexes` should include any existing metadata indexes.
+New `metadataIndexes` added in your configuration will not include any existing vectors.
+You can upsert these vectors to have them included in new metadata indexes.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({